joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/example-internationalizing-a-stock-ticker-application.md

 - a DataGrid that displays data for six companies in each market

-- a chart that shows simulated historical data for the selected company’s stock
+- a chart that shows simulated historical data for the selected company's stock

 The application stores all of its sample data about locales, markets, and company stocks in the StockDataModel class.
 A real application would retrieve